lokpoon/LunaSim-Document/_sources/moonlight_LED_scheduler.md

 - Provides option to simulate light attenuation caused by clouds, with the ability to fine tune the cloud behavior in a stochastic model.
 - Provides option to adjust the LED light spectrum by controlling the relative intensity of each RGBW channel.
 This can be useful in approximating the color shift of certain habitats (e.g., the blue shift in deep clear ocean or lake water, or the red shift of sodium vapor street lighting).

+##  Packages required
+- library(suncalc) Calculates astronomical variables given a time and location, including moon phase, moon altitude, sun altitude, and the moon to Earth distance.
+- library(dplyr) Facilitates data wrangling.
+- library(rpmodel) Calculates atmospheric pressure at a given site elevation.
+- library(lubridate) Makes datetime format easier to work with.
+- library(REdaS) Converts between degree angle and radian.
+- library(npreg) Fits smoothing splines.
+- library(ggplot2) Create plots.
+- library(beepr) Makes a notification sound.
+- library(progress) Display a progress bar of the computation progress.

+    ```{tip}
+    This website [R Coder](https://r-coder.com/r-tutorials/r-basics/) is a good resource for learning basic R functions.
+Start here if you are completely new to R and need instructions on how to load R, set the working directory, install packages and run code.
+    ```
 ##  Workflow
+Below is a summary of the main steps required to run _<span style="font-variant:small-caps;">MoonShineR</span>: Moonlight scheduler_.
+The code itself is also commented.
+The “(!)” symbol denotes a line where the user must enter information.

+1. Set the working directory.
+This is where the `.csv` (schedule file) and .png (illuminance ~ time) plot are saved.

+    ```
+    setwd("/Users/lokpoon/Desktop") # (!)
+    ```

+2. Set the geographical location for the simulation.

+    ```
+    latitude <- -4.21528 # (!)
+Latitude in decimal degrees (e.g., -4.21528)
+    longitude <- -69.94056 # (!)
+Longitude in decimal degrees (e.g., -69.94056)
+    ```

+3. Set the site elevation in m above mean sea level.

+    ```
+    site_elev <- 0 # (!) site elevation in meters (e.g., 0 = sea level)
+    ```

+    ```{tip}
+    This website [dcode.fr](https://www.dcode.fr/earth-elevation) can be used to determine elevation for a specific geographical coordinate, by accessing NASA Shuttle Radar Topography Mission databases.
+    ```

+4. Set the time zone.

+    ```
+    time_zone <- "EST" # (!)
+    # For a list of time zone names, enter OlsonNames(tzdir = NULL) in R console
+    ```

+5. Set the starting date, starting time, and simulation duration in days.

+    ```
+    date_start <- "2022-07-26" # (!)
+Starting date of the simulation (YYYY-MM-DD)
+    time_start <- "18:00:00" # (!)
+Starting time of the simulation (hh:mm:ss)
+    duration_day <- 29.5 # (!)
+Duration of simulation in days
+    ```

-1. Refer to {ref}`content:luxcalculator2` to load packages and then perform steps 1-7 as are described in {ref}`content:luxcalculator` to set the user definable settings (location, time period, etc.) The time_interval_minutes is constrained to 1 and cannot be changed.
-The following instructions will cover the settings and function specific to _<span style="font-variant:small-caps;">MoonShineR</span>: Moonlight scheduler_.
+6. Set the simulation time interval to 1 (i.e., the temporal resolution).
+The time_interval_minutes is constrained to 1 and cannot be changed.

+    ```
+    time_interval_minutes <- 1 # (!)
+The temporal resolution in minutes
+    ```

-2. Decide whether to change the default darksky_value, a constant value that is added to moonlight illuminance for representing starlight and airglow (Hänel et al. 2018); Hänel et al. (2018) report starlight and airglow to vary between 0.0006 and 0.0009.
+7. Decide whether to change the default darksky_value, a constant value that is added to moonlight illuminance for representing starlight and airglow (Hänel et al. 2018); Hänel et al. (2018) report starlight and airglow to vary between 0.0006 and 0.0009.
 Leaving it at the default of 0.0008 lx means that even when the moon is below the horizon, the LED array will still light up to re-create 0.0008 lx ({numref}`starlight`).
 Otherwise, the darksky_value should be set at zero if the user wishes the room to be completely dark when the moon is below the horizon.

     ```
     darksky_value <- 0.0008 # (!)
 Choose from between 0.0006 to 0.0009.
 Default = 0.0008